Clarifai/old-docs/portal-guide/model/deep-training.md

 When you choose your your deep training template you will see the hyperparameters that are available within that template populated with default values.
 Adjust these values as desired and then click "Create Model".

 ![](../../images/create_dt_model.jpg)

+Once you have created your new model you can add it to your [workflows](https://docs.clarifai.com/portal-guide/workflows) so that you can use it in your app.